This article was last updated October 3, 2022.

 Today’s buyers spend a lot of time viewing HGTV-related content, and, as a result, their tastes have been refined.
 Now, a significant percentage of buyers are looking for turnkey homes with upscale amenities.

 We tell our prospective sellers that when their homes go on the market, they are not competing with other listings in their neighborhood — they are competing with HGTV.

 The best analogy for understanding what’s happening in real estate is that of online dating.
 Prospective partners have very little time — mere seconds, in fact — to make a good impression before a searcher swipes left and moves on to the next profile.

 This is not only true for online dating sites.
 It applies to commodities as well.
 Pivotal 2005 marketing research by Procter & Gamble revealed a three-to-seven-second window in which a consumer decides whether or not to buy a product.
 Translated to homes, a seller has approximately seven seconds to make a positive impression before a consumer swipes left and moves on.

-As little as 10 years ago, buyers gave a potential home about a minute, beginning from the moment they arrived at the curb until they made their way into the kitchen.
+As few as 10 years ago, buyers gave a potential home about a minute, beginning from the moment they arrived at the curb until they made their way into the kitchen.
 Those days are gone.
 With today’s showing limitations, buyers will not go through the hassle of visiting a home unless they like what they see in those first seven to 10 seconds on their phones.

-In the same way most visiting online dating sites are not looking for a “project,” a high percentage of today’s buyers do not want fixer-uppers.
+In the same way that most people visiting online dating sites are not looking for a “project,” a high percentage of today’s buyers do not want fixer-uppers.
 Most millennials have no idea how to improve a home and are willing to pay a premium for move-in-ready digs.

 Homes owned by sellers who do not understand the new realities and have not effectively prepared are seeing virtually no visitors at all.
 Like Pandora’s box, a new reality has emerged, and we will not be returning to things the way they were.

 Here are our top five tips for real estate agents looking to capitalize on their seven seconds: